 Bullying is a form of aggressive behaviour, deliberately hurting or harming another person.
-We are all in agreement that the distinguishing feature of bullying is that there is an imbalance of power between the individuals involved so that it is difficult for the victims of the bullying to defend themselves.
+The distinguishing feature of bullying is that there is an imbalance of power between the individuals involved so that it is difficult for the victims of the bullying to defend themselves.